One-step or TML estimation of the population intervention direct effect

 The desired estimator of the natural direct effect to be computed.
 Currently, choices are limited to a substitution estimator, a re-weighted estimator, a one-step estimator, and a targeted minimum loss estimator.

-indicating the desired coverage level of
+A numeric indicating the desired coverage level of

 the confidence interval to be computed.

-Additional arguments passed to medshift
+Additional arguments passed to medshift.
+Consult

 the documentation of that function for details.